dakuikui001/IS6751_fake_real_news_classification/README.md

 # Real vs Fake News Classification using LSTM

-A deep learning project that classifies news articles as real or fake using LSTM (Long Short-Term Memory) neural networks with pre-trained Word2Vec embeddings.
+A deep learning project that classifies news articles as real or fake using LSTM (Long Short-Term Memory) neural networks with pre-trained GloVe embeddings.

 ## Project Overview